 “But, God chose what is foolish in the world to shame the wise; God chose what is weak in the world to shame the strong” – 1 Corinthians 1:27 NIV

-How comfortable are you doing what seems foolish to men?
+How comfortable are you when doing what seems foolish to men?
 When obeying God, it’s always a good day for the weak and foolish to win!

 Could God be calling or moving you to act in a way that seems weak to the world, but be very inline with His will?
 Yes!
 It will take faith, but the beauty of it all is that only God can take the glory from the outcome.
 He doesn’t leave any room for anyone else to boast.
 Step out and be bold even at the risk of looking weak or foolish.